 Colostomies aren’t always permanent, especially in children with birth defects.
-However, people with chronic conditions may find near immediate relief from the surgery.

-Colostomy may also be referred to as bowel diversion therapy.
+A colostomy may also be referred to as bowel diversion therapy.

 If the colon becomes diseased, as in the case of colon cancer, permanent colostomies are performed and the colon may be removed completely.

 Conditions in which you may need a permanent colostomy include:

 - Crohn’s disease, which is an autoimmune form of inflammatory bowel disease

 - colonic polyps, which is extra tissue growing inside the colon that may be cancer or may turn into cancer

 - diverticulitis, which occurs when small pouches in your digestive system, called diverticula, become infected or inflamed

 - irritable bowel syndrome, which is a condition affecting the colon that causes diarrhea, bloating, constipation, and pain in the abdominal area

 - ulcerative colitis, which is an inflammatory bowel disease that causes the long-term inflammation of the digestive tract